rjsicko/pyvariant/README.md

 ensembl_map install --species homo_sapiens --release 100
 ```

-By default, the data is downloaded to the user's platform-specific data directory.
-You can download the data to a different directory of your choosing with the `--cache` option.
-This can be useful if you want the data to be somewhere where multiple users can access it.
-Example:
+By default, the data is downloaded to a [platform-specific data directory](https://pypi.org/project/appdirs/) that is generally only accessible by the user.
+If you want the data to be accessible to other users, you may to specify a custom data directory with the `--cache` option:

 ```shell
 ensembl_map install --species homo_sapiens --release 100 --cache /path/to/cache/